gofr-dev/gofr/docs/references/configs/page.md

 ---

--  MQTT_MAX_RECONNECT_INTERVAL
--  If the reason of connection lost is same as the before one, sleep timer is set before attempting connection is started.
-Sleep time is exponentially increased as the same situation continues until it reaches this value

----
 -  MQTT_KEEP_ALIVE
 -  Sends regular messages to check the link is active.
 May not work as expected if handling func is blocking execution